Buytition/pub_docs/FEATURES.md

 ### Vehicle Price Quotes Reader API

 ReplyBot Vehicle Price Quotes Reader API is a service that automatically extracts vehicle model and price quotes from email or HTML documents.

-Its use cases include:
+Use cases
 * **Create smart search indexes** Extract structured data from email messages or web pages and create a smart index to allow you to search through millions of email messages quickly.
 * **Build automated document processing workflow**: ReplyBot Vehicle Price Quotes Reader API can provide the inputs required to automatically process vehicle shopping related emails or web pages without human intervention.
 For example, a webmail service provider can automate the generation of vehicle price quotes database using ReplyBot Vehicle Price Quotes Reader API.